April 21, doors 6 p.m., program at 7 p.m.

 at Bryant Lake Bowl, tickets $5-$12, available online or at the door

-The Bell Museum's Café Scientifique provides a happy hour program for adults that brings research from the University of Minnesota and beyond into some of the Twin Cities' most unique and atmospheric bars and restaurants.
+The Bell Museum provides this happy hour program for adults that pairs research from the University of Minnesota and beyond with unique and atmospheric venues in the Twin Cities.

 Café Scientifique Around The World

 Across the country and around the globe, adults who share an interest in scientific research are gathering in pubs and coffee houses for informal discussions on relevant and often provocative scientific topics.
 Science Cafés and Café Scientifique events are a chance for adults to exchange opinions and ideas about science and related issues.
 International Café Scientifique Website